wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-windows-change-drive-letter.md

 2. Move pagefile.sys from the D drive to another drive.

 3. Restart the virtual machine.

-4. Log in again and change the drive letter from D to E.
+4. Log on again and change the drive letter from D to E.

-5. From the [Azure  Portal](http://manage.windowsazure.cn), attach an existing data disk or an empty data disk.
+5. From the [Azure Management Portal](http://manage.windowsazure.cn), attach an existing data disk or an empty data disk.

 6. Log on to the virtual machine again, initialize the disk, and assign D as the drive letter for the disk you just attached.